aurbano/aurbano.eu/content/post/2020-02-08-procedural-maps.md

 }
 {{< /highlight >}}

-Soon we'll start using this generator for our new game, so I'll update this post if we come up with any improvements to our procedural generator.
+Soon we'll start using this generator in our new game, so I'll update this post if we come up with any improvements.

 You can also follow updates at [#socialgorithm](https://socialgorithm.org), or get in touch if you want to run a coding workshop/competition in your uni, company, school, meetup...